Acceleration of multi-component multiple-precision arithmetic with branch-free algorithms and SIMD vectorization

 As discussed previously, the adoption of BF arithmetic is expected to yield significant performance gains through SIMD vectorization for triple- and quadruple-precision computations.
 Here, we report performance evaluation results for real and complex square matrix multiplication obtained by integrating BF arithmetic into our multiple-precision basic linear computation library BNCmatmul~\cite{bncmatmul}, executed on the following x86 AVX2 and Arm Neon environments.

-\begin{description} \item[EPYC]AMD EPYC 9354P 3.7 GHz 32 cores, Ubuntu 20.04.6 LTS, Intel Compiler version 2021.10.0, GNU MP 6.2.1, MPFR 4.1.0, MPC 1.2.1 \item[Snapdragon] Lenovo IdeaPad Slim 5(Snapdragon X Plus X1P-42-100, 3.4 GHz, 34 MB L3 cache, 8 cores)Windows 11, WSL2 + Ubuntu 24.04.2 LTS, GCC 13.3.0 \end{description}
+\begin{description} \item[EPYC]AMD EPYC 9354P 3.7 GHz 32 cores, Ubuntu 20.04.6 LTS, Intel Compiler version 2021.10.0, GNU MP 6.2.1, MPFR 4.1.0, MPC 1.2.1 \item[Snapdragon] Lenovo IdeaPad Slim 5 (Snapdragon X Plus X1P-42-100, 3.4 GHz, 34 MB L3 cache, 8 cores), Windows 11, WSL2 + Ubuntu 24.04.2 LTS, GCC 13.3.0 \end{description}

-Standard intrinsic functions provided as C functions were used for SIMD implementation in both environments.
-The Arm Neon vectorization and OpenMP parallelization were implemented primarily with the assistance of Anthropic Claude, by converting the existing AVX2 code~\cite{kouya_arm_neon_2025}.
+Standard intrinsic functions, provided as C functions, were used for SIMD implementation in both environments.
+Arm Neon vectorization and OpenMP parallelization were implemented primarily with assistance from the Anthropic Claude by converting the existing AVX2 code~\cite{kouya_arm_neon_2025}.